capshaw/sudoku/README.md

 ## TODOs and potential next steps

 - SASS should no longer be necessary, remove it.
-- Redo generator in modern module-oriented javascript
-- The utility is not currently mobile / small screen friendly.
-Fix that.
 - Don't needlessly regenerate sudoku (paper size change, etc)
 - Testing